 Now more than ever, we need your support

-Throughout the pandemic, we’ve been supporting older people through our Safe & Sound service, Veterans at Home service, over-the-phone IT Training, Telephone Befriending and more.
-Our services have never been in such great demand - and we only expect that demand to rise as we head into this challenging and isolating Christmas.
+Throughout the pandemic, we’ve been supporting older people by providing meal deliveries, a shopping delivery service and telephone befriending.
+Our services have never been in such great demand - and we expect that demand to rise as we head into this challenging and isolating Christmas.

-We cannot let the older people of Notts and Nottinghamshire suffer alone.
+We cannot let the older people of Northamptonshire suffer alone.
 Not this year.
 Not ever.

 But we need your help urgently so we can be there for all those who are depending on us this Christmas.